Universality in the dynamics of second-order phase transitions: Abstract

 \section{Abstract}

 When traversing a symmetry breaking second order phase transition at a finite rate, topological defects form whose number dependence on the quench rate is given by simple power laws.
 We propose a general approach for the derivation of such scaling laws that is based on the analytical transformation of the associated equations of motion to a universal form rather than employing plausible physical arguments.
-We demonstrate the power of this approach by deriving the scaling of the number of topological defects in both homogenous and non-homogenous settings.
-The general nature and extensions of this approach is discussed.
+We demonstrate the power of this approach by deriving the scaling of the number of topological defects in both homogeneous and non-homogeneous settings.
+The general nature and extensions of this approach are discussed.